Father of dead Guatemalan boy heard rumors they could cross

 "He told us that (Felipe) was fine all day, that he was playing with other children.
 But then he said he felt bad and his stomach ached," the stepsister said.

-Felipe told his father he didn't know what was wrong with him and that it felt like something was stuck in his throat, Gomez Lucas said.
+Felipe told his father he did not know what was wrong with him and that it felt like something was stuck in his throat, Gomez Lucas said.

 The father said Felipe asked him not to cry because he "was not going to get better," according to the boy's stepsister.

-Felipe was taken to a hospital, and the father said he gave him to doctors, who soon informed him his son had died.
+Felipe was taken to a hospital, and the father said he gave the boy to doctors, who soon informed him his son had died.

 After the two deaths, the government announced that it would conduct additional medical screening for children and consider other changes.